Attractions and Places to Visit in City of London

 Tower Bridge

-Tower Bridge was built 120 years ago to ease road traffic while maintaining river access to the busy Pool of London docks.
-Built with giant moveable roadways that lift up for passing ships...
+Tower Bridge was built 120 years ago was designed to ease road traffic while maintaining river access to the bustling Pool of London docks.
+Featuring massive moveable roadways that lift to allow ships to pass...

 Read More